inkytonik/kiama/wiki/Installation.md

 Versions of Kiama before 1.2.0 were published with a group ID of `com.googlecode` instead of `com.googlecode.kiama`, so you will need to use that shorter ID if you want to use an older version of the library.

-If you are new to sbt, we strongly advise you to read the [sbt Getting Started Guide](http://www.scala-sbt.org/release/docs/Getting-Started/Welcome.html).

 A [giter8](http://github.com/n8han/giter8#readme) template for a sample Kiama-based sbt project is [available](https://github.com/inkytonik/kiama.g8).